zhangyuejoslin/SpC-NAV/README.md

 It will load the pre-trained agent and run back translation with environmental dropout.

 ### Spatial Configuration, Motion Indicator, Landmark Features
-https://drive.google.com/file/d/1Mf2yiP4mdTUwSn6r9aNiCjcsqLsoYRHM/view?usp=sharing
+Modify the parameters in param.py to the corresponding path, and the following link is the corresponding features. https://drive.google.com/file/d/1Mf2yiP4mdTUwSn6r9aNiCjcsqLsoYRHM/view?usp=sharing